-Osheen Nevoy: To anyone who is enjoying my writing (and if you are, thank you!!), thanks to my friend and fellow author Monika the writings of our "Star Wars Literary Guild" have their own web site.
-You are all very welcome to visit the site, where you can find my novel "The Adventures of Darth Vader" (AU where Vader survives The Return of the Jedi and has to deal with the perils of family life), as well as Monika's version of films 1, 2 & 3, her superb novella "Admiral Piett and the Great Ewok Adventure," and fellow SWLG member Kirsty Hartsiotis' excellent "Boba Fett: The Unveiling."
-The Star Wars Literary Guild web site can be found at (I've previously had trouble posting URLs on ff dot net, so if it still isn't showing up as a URL, here it is more-or-less spelled out: home dot mnet dash online dot de slash swlg slash ) Or try a search under "Star Wars Literary Guild;" it should show up.
+Osheen Nevoy: To anyone who is enjoying my writing (and if you are, thank you), thanks to my friend and fellow author Monika the writings of our "Star Wars Literary Guild" have their own web site.
+You are all very welcome to visit the site, where you can find my novel "The Adventures of Darth Vader" (AU where Vader survives The Return of the Jedi and has to deal with the perils of family life), as well as Monika's version of films 1, 2 & 3, her superb novella "Admiral Piett and the Great Ewok Adventure," and fellow SWLG member Kirsty's excellent "Boba Fett: The Unveiling."
+The Star Wars Literary Guild web site can be found at http:///swlg/ (I've previously had trouble posting URLs on ff dot net, so if it still isn't showing up as a URL, here it is more-or-less spelled out: home dot mnet dash online dot de slash swlg slash ) Or try a search under "Star Wars Literary Guild;" it should show up.

 In fall of 2009 my husband, toddler twins and I moved out to Humboldt County, California, to be near the grandparents.
-I'm working part-time at a local history museum, have another part-time gig as a tour guide on the "Old Town Haunted History Ghost Tour," am involved with North Coast Repertory Theatre community theater and the "Grave Matters and Untimely Departures" Fortuna Cemetery District annual fundraising cemetery tour, and of course am being continually stunned with how remarkable and amazing kids can be (particularly when they're one's own kids!).
-Previous jobs were 3 years as Director/Curator at the Fairbanks House historic house museum(built circa 1641, the oldest standing timber-framed building in North America), two years working on the Historic Jamestowne project in Virginia and three years (for my sins) as Director of a local history museum in a small town in Wyoming.
-I grew up in Bloomington, Indiana, did my undergrad work at UCLA, and spent four years at the University of York in England, where I got my MA and D.Phil in Medieval Studies.
-There I met Monika Simon, Kirsty Hartsiotis and Michael Gaunt.
+I'm working part-time at a local history museum, have another part-time gig as a ghost tour guide, am involved in local community theater, and of course am being continually stunned by how remarkable and amazing kids can be (particularly when they're one's own kids!).
+Previous jobs were 3 years as director/curator at a 17th-century historic house museum in Massachusetts, two years working on the Historic Jamestowne project in Virginia and three years as director of a local history museum in a small town in Wyoming.
+I grew up in Indiana, did my undergrad work at UCLA, and spent four years at the University of York in England, where I got my MA and D.Phil in Medieval Studies.
+There I met fellow grad students Monika, Kirsty and Michael.
 The four of us formed the "Star Wars Literary Guild;" we three women wrote Star Wars fan novels, Michael gave advice and critiques, and we spent countless hours in the pub(s), talking about Anakin and Palpatine's drinking sessions, Luke's love life, and Han Solo's bathrobe.
 Strangely, people were afraid to sit near us in the pub.
 Michael and I have since married, with Kirsty and Monika as our witnesses.
 I have a terrible inability to accept the deaths of characters that I like, and so end up writing vast amounts of prose to bring them back to life.